British war crimes: SM U-27

 On 19 August 1915, the German submarine U-27 sighted the British freighter Nicosian, 70 nautical miles off the coast of Queenstown.
 Unlike the German submarine commanders who had recently sunk the Lusitania and the S.S.
-Arabic, the U-27's commanding officer, Kapitänleutnant Bernhard Wegener, decided to obey international law as codified in the Prize Rules.
-U-27 surfaced, stopped and boarded the Nicosian, and checked her cargo manifest.

-After finding the Nicosian loaded with war materiel and mules bound for the British Expeditionary Force in France, Wegener realized that the Nicosian was a legitimate target of war and allowed the Nicosians captain and crew to take to the lifeboats.

-As Wegener and his boarding party remained aboard the otherwise empty Nicosian, the Baralong arrived, flying the neutral American flag as a ruse of war.
+Arabic, the U-27's commanding officer, Kapitänleutnant Bernhard Wegener, decided to attack in compliance with cruiser rules.
+U-27 surfaced, stopped the ship with a warning shot, and ordered the Nicosian's captain and crew to take to the lifeboats.
+Nicosian was loaded with mules bound for the British Expeditionary Force in France.
+Wegener commenced firing at Nicosian (which may or may not still have had crew remaining on board), but then the Baralong arrived, flying the neutral American flag as a ruse of war.
 After steaming into firing range, lowering the American flag, and raising the British White Ensign in its place, Baralong's crew opened fire and sank the U-27.

 Twelve German sailors survived the U-27's sinking: the crews of her two deck guns and the sailors who had been on the conning tower.
-They swam to Nicosian and attempted to join the six-man boarding party by climbing up her hanging lifeboat falls and pilot ladder.
-In response, Herbert ordered his men to open fire with small arms on the men in the water.
+They swam to Nicosian, attempting to climb up her hanging lifeboat falls and pilot ladder.
+Herbert ordered his men to open fire with small arms on the men in the water.

-Meanwhile, Nicosians crew were cheering wildly from the lifeboats.
-Captain Manning was heard to yell, "If any of those bastard Huns come up, lads, hit 'em with an oar!"

 After a few German survivors managed to climb aboard the Nicosian, Herbert sent Baralong's 12 Royal Marines, under the command of a Corporal Collins, to board the sinking vessel.
-As they departed, Herbert ordered Collins, "Take no prisoners."
 The German sailors were discovered in the engine room and shot on sight.
 According to Sub-Lieutenant Gordon Steele: "Wegener ran to a cabin on the upper deck – I later found out it was Manning's bathroom.
 The marines broke down the door with the butts of their rifles, but Wegener squeezed through a scuttle and dropped into the sea.
 He still had his life-jacket on and put up his arms in surrender.
 Corporal Collins, however, took aim and shot him through the head."
 Collins later recalled that, after Wegener's murder, Herbert threw a revolver in the German captain's face and screamed, "What about the Lusitania, you bastard!"

 In Herbert's report to the Admiralty, he alleged the German survivors were trying to board and scuttle the Nicosian, so he ordered the Royal Marines on his ship to kill the survivors.
 The Admiralty, upon receiving the report, vainly ordered that the incident be kept secret.